onehilltech/ember-cli-dfinity/README.md

 ------------------------------------------------------------------------------

 The `config/environment.js` file is where you configure how the Dapp connects to the Internet Computer.
-The most important section in the configuration is `dfx.agents`.
-This is where you define different agents that canisters use to communicate.
-The `$default` agent must always be defined.
-Below is an example configuration that will use the `local` network.
-You can customize the configuration for different environments, such as `production` vs `test`.
+The configuration is auto-generated for you during the build process.
+This allows the add-on to work out-of-the-box with little configuration effort on your part.
+You, however, have the option of overriding the default configurations via `config/environment.js`.

 ```javascript
 // config/environment.js